No Mercy (2016): Background

-The event was held at the Golden 1 Center in Sacramento, California.
+The 12th No Mercy, which was the first held since 2008, took place at the Golden 1 Center in Sacramento, California.

-No Mercy was first held by WWE as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
-A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
+No Mercy was first held by WWE as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999, before it became the promotion's annual October PPV that same year, but held in the United States, until 2008.
 In 2009, No Mercy was replaced by Hell in a Cell as the annual October PPV.

-In April 2011, WWE ceased using its full name of "World Wrestling Entertainment" with the "WWE" name becoming an orphaned initialism, and in August that year, the first brand extension ended.
-In July 2016, WWE reintroduced the brand split, again dividing the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
-Brand-exclusive PPVs also returned with the second brand extension and on August 15, 2016, No Mercy was reinstated to be held on October 9, 2016, at the Golden 1 Center in Sacramento, California.
-Like during the first brand extension, in which No Mercy was SmackDown-exclusive from 2003 to 2006, the 2016 event was made a SmackDown-exclusive PPV.
+In August 2011, the first brand extension ended, but it was reintroduced in July 2016, which again divided the main roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
+As a result, brand-exclusive PPVs returned (which had been done during the first brand split from 2003 to 2007), which increased the amount of these events held per year.
+As such, on August 15, 2016, No Mercy was reinstated to be held on October 9, 2016, at the Golden 1 Center in Sacramento, California.
+Like during the first brand extension, in which No Mercy was SmackDown-exclusive from 2003 to 2006, the 2016 event was also held exclusively for SmackDown.
 Tickets went on sale on August 19 through Ticketmaster.
-The 2016 event was the 12th No Mercy.
-In addition to traditional PPV, it was the first No Mercy to livestream on WWE's online streaming service, the WWE Network, which launched in February 2014.
+In addition to traditional PPV, the 12th No Mercy was the first to livestream on WWE's online streaming service, the WWE Network, which launched in February 2014.

+This was also the first No Mercy held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.